ConnerArdman/Code-Quality-Guide/_pages/04javascript.md

     ```

   <a name="comments-singleline"></a><a name="11.3"></a>
   - [11.3](#comments-singleline) Use `//` for single line comments.
-Place single line comments on a newline above the subject of the comment.
-Put an empty line before the comment unless it’s on the first line of a block.
+When inside of a function, place single line comments on a newline above the subject of the comment, and put an empty line before the comment unless it’s on the first line of a block.

     **NOTE**: While not required, many programmers like to comment each module-global variable with a single line comment.
+These comments can go on the same line as the variable declaration.

     ```javascript
-    // bad
+    // good
+    (function {
       let active = true;  // is current tab
+    })();

-    // good
+    // also good
+    (function {
       // is current tab
       let active = true;
+    })();
     ```

     ```javascript